bennn/g-pldi-2022/talk/README.md

 ---

 - gradual typing many forms
+  - tons of languages
+  - tons of strategies too (cluster languages)

 - impasse unless change language
+  - grift, nom, sp are OK
+  - structural / migratory are NOT ok
+    - but this is the killer app
+    - and many researchers are working on it

 - what to do?
   ...
 ORTHOGONAL to these, interoperate with weaker semantics